moosepod/moosezmachine/README.md

 Moosezmachine provides two methods of playing a story file.

-- The slack client, in slack_client
+- The slack client, in slack_terp
 - terp.py, a curses-based interpreter

-There is also a file debug.py, a curses-based interpreter with some debugging features.
-This is not a fully implementeted interpreter, and is not recommended for playing games.

 ### Terp.py